Ali-Taherkhany-Dev/Git-Fundamentals/README.md

 1. Git &rarr; Free and open source version control system.
 2. Version Control &rarr; The management of changes to docs, computer programs, large web sites, and other collections of information.
 3. Branch &rarr; We use branches to have different versions of a project at one time
+4. Pull Request (PR) &rarr; A Request to have your code pulled into another branch
 <img src="/images/Github flow versus Local CLI flow.jpg" alt="Workflow" />
 <img src="/images/Git branching.png" alt="branching" />